nickspinale/grt-list/README.md

 # grt-list

-List of definitions and theorems from GRT fall 2016
+A list of definitions and theorems from GRT fall 2016.
+This document will not contain proofs or examples.